 The beautiful Torre de Belem against the south Tagus River is breathtaking.
 There isn’t much to see inside the tower, but everything in and around it makes it so romantic and mesmerizing.

-The Belem tower was built in the 16th century to welcome people to Lisbon Portugal.
+The Belem Tower was built in the 16th century to welcome people to Lisbon Portugal.
 This limestone structure has been taking Instagram by storm.

 To best capture the Belem Tower, you don’t have to pay for a ticket.
 You can take stunning pictures from afar and from either side of the tower.
-But if you have time on your hands, for sure, go in and enjoy the breeze from one their terraces.
+But if you have time on your hands, for sure, go in and enjoy the breeze from one of their terraces.

 Location: Av.
 Brasília, 1400-038 Lisboa, Portugal.
 Use Belem – Cascais train line or Tram no 15 to get there.